On-Site Residential Weatherization Assessment

 How much does the assessment cost?There are zero out-of-pocket costs unless you request additional measures not covered in the assessment.
-Once the assessment has been completed, the contractor will notify you of which measures you are eligible for.
+Once the assessment is complete, the contractor will let you know which measures you are eligible for.
 The cost of the assessment is billed directly to Cleco Power.
-Any items that require payment, must be approved by the customer before work can begin.
+Any items that require payment must be approved by the customer before work can begin.

 The weatherization contractors approved to work on behalf of the program hold current BPI, RESNET or HERs certificates.
 Approved contractors have submitted required documentation such as a valid W9, tax ID, state licenses and proof of insurance.

-When it comes to replacing large appliances, there are many options.
+When it comes to replacing large appliances or devices, there are many options.
 Power Wise makes it easy and even offers rebates for purchasing energy-efficient appliances and devices.
 Select the form that corresponds with the appliance or device you are upgrading.

 - Geothermal Heat Pump Rebate Form